 What are the different methods I can use to propagate my Watermelon Peperomia?

-You can propagate one whole leaf and the roots will form from the red leaf stem or you can also cut the leaf and roots will grow directly out of the leaf forming a whole new plant.
+You can use one whole leaf and the roots will form from the red leaf stem or you can also cut the leaf and roots will grow directly out of the leaf forming a whole new plant.
 You can also propagate your Watermelon Peperomia plant by dividing cutlets and growing those in water or directly in potting soil depending on the maturity of the root system.

 We will go over each different method in detail below so you can figure out which is the best for you and your plant!

-Propagating a Watermelon Peperomia using leaf cuttings
+How to propagate a Watermelon Peperomia using leaf cuttings

 Locate a healthy leaf